-Active life reserves and reserves for the election of a CBUL have not been used in the experience exhibits for this rate increase analysis.
-Claim reserves as of December 31, 2020 have been discounted to the incurral date of each respective claim and included in historical incurred claims.
-Incurred but not reported (IBNR) reserves have not been used as the incurred claims include paid claim runout through 2021.
+Active life reserves and reserves for the election of a CBUL have not been used in the experience exhibits for this rate increase analysis, except as described in the supplement to the actuarial memorandum.
+Claim reserves as of December 31, 2022 have been discounted to the incurral date of each respective claim and included in historical incurred claims.
+An incurred but not reported (IBNR) reserve balance as of December 31, 2022 has been allocated to the 2022 calendar year and included in historical incurred claims.